Getting started

 Soundcharts API follows HTTP specifications regarding error handling, each method describes the available response code it returns

-The response always contains an errors array at the root level that can provide more detailed error messages :
+array at the root level that can provide more detailed error messages :

 {